Behavioral Health Services

 FOCIS is a 30-day intervention for families of children who are experiencing a mental health and behavioral crisis.
 Our in-home and community-based services include:

 - Mental health therapy

 We use a Wraparound philosophy with a team approach focusing on strengths and the family.
 Our Child and Family Team works to establish community supports that assists families after FOCIS.

-We offer this specialized treatment process for youth with maladaptive sexualized behavior that focuses on education, supervision, family support, community collaboration, and therapeutic intervention.
-Our goal is to reduce the occurrence of maladaptive sexualized behaviors for individual youth and the community as a whole.
+We offer this specialized treatment process for youth with problematic sexualized behavior that focuses on education, supervision, family support, community collaboration, and therapeutic intervention.
+Our goal is to reduce the occurrence of problematic sexualized behaviors for individual youth and the community as a whole.

-We work with youth age 17 and younger.
+We primarily work with youth age 17 and younger.
 We serve Medicaid eligible families and accept some private insurance.
-Please note that we do not provide services to adjudicated youth or youth charged with a sexual offense.
-To enroll in this program, please contact our Intake Team at 509-747-8224.
+Please note that we do not currently have a Certified Sex Offender Treatment Provider (CSOTP) on staff, so services provided may not conform to some court requirements such as SSODA or SSOSA treatment.

 Need more information?